-Researchers in chemistry at the University of Toronto have highlighted in
+Researchers in chemistry at the University of Toronto have found in

-the ambient air collected in Toronto from particulate matter from
+the ambient air collected in Toronto pollution particles from

 Quebec and even the Sahara thanks to the use of laser technology.